 - A. School health staff/district school board personnel cannot begin or discontinue medications, alter or change dosages or times of administration without a new, Medication Authorization Form, being completed by the parent(s)/guardian(s) and the Florida licensed prescribing healthcare practitioner. - B. Prescription labels shall not be altered with handwriting by a parent/guardian, school board personnel, or school health staff. - VIII.
-The first dosage of any new medication shall not be administered during school hours because of the possibility of an allergic reaction. - IX.
-All medication which is kept at school/on school board property shall be stored in a secure place under lock and key with the student's name attached and clearly visible (except for students who have permission to self-administer emergency medications and/or medications for asthma, pancreatic insufficiency or cystic fibrosis and/or diabetes).
-Only authorized district school board personnel /school staff who have been designated by the principal and/or trained by the school nurse can have access to and administer said medication.
+The first dosage of any new medication shall not be administered during school hours because of the possibility of an allergic reaction.

+- IX.
+All medication which is kept at school/on school board property shall be stored in a secure place under lock and key with the student's name attached and clearly visible (except for students who have permission to selfadminister emergency medications and/or medications for asthma, pancreatic insufficiency or cystic fibrosis and/or diabetes).
+Only authorized district school board personnel /school staff who have been designated by the principal and/or trained by the school nurse can have access to and administer said medication. - X. Emergency Injectable Medications such as Epi-pens, Glucagon, etc. must be accessible immediately in case of an emergency.
+Only these medications with the exception of inhalers will leave the building in the event of an emergency.
+These medications should be kept in the clinic.
+It is not recommended to keep emergency medications in the classroom unless the student has been checked off to self carry.